abstrnoah/protsus/README.md

 # protsus

-Protect sus evidence from the crewmates.
+Protect suspicious evidence from the frosh.

 __WARNING:__ This software is not meant for mission-critical encryption.
 It was created for a fun puzzle, not to protect your social security number.
 It does use actual encryption (via GnuPG) but does not make much effort to prevent cleartext from persisting on disk.